aeslaughter/moose/docs/content/utilities/documentation/pdf.md

 portion of this files the the ["MooseDocs.extensions.template"](extensions/template.md) entry.
 This provides the template for resulting html, which in this case is setup for latex output.

-!text docs/latex.yml style=max-height:500px;overflow-y:scroll
+!listing docs/latex.yml style=max-height:500px;overflow-y:scroll

 ## Creating Content

 Creating a pdf begins by creating a markdown file with the desired content.
 For example, the file `~/projects/moose/docs/examples/report.md` contained in MOOSE is a report containing all the information regarding the MOOSE documentation system, including this page, to demonstrate the capability and syntax.

-!text docs/examples/report.md max-height=500px
+!listing docs/examples/report.md max-height=500px

 Notice that this markdown file has some special syntax located at the top.
 The PDF creation process involves generating a tex file.
 The ["MooseDocs.extensions.template"](extensions/template.md) extension is based on [Jinja2](http://jinja.pocoo.org) template.
 The top commands are used to set template parameters from the markdown file.